philparzer/euacc/README.md

 ## Contributing

-Let's build something together, open to all suggestions.
-You can check some old ideas in `/components`

 Some ideas
-- Add a logo vote (or change the logo)
+- [x] Add a logo vote
-- Add an important topic vote
+- [ ] Add an important topic vote
-- Add a section on people speaking about this
+- [ ] Add a section on people speaking about this
-- Add a EU political party cheatsheet
+- [ ] Add a EU political party cheatsheet

 ## License
 MIT